Damascustogah007/PetShop/README.md

 npm run cypress:open
 ```

+**Note**:
-**Note**: All test scripts has been configured to run on chrome browser
+1. All test scripts has been configured to run on chrome browser
+2. Ensure you have strong internet connection to avoid test script from failing.
+3. If paradvenure test scripts fails, please run the script again.
+Failed scripts deserve one more chance too.

 ### To download test cases
 To download the test cases, follow these steps: